 By Sharon Stajda,

-Old Delftware , was made as early as the 16th century.
-It was originally a low-fired earthenware that was coated in a very thin opaque tin glaze with painted on blue or polychrome design.
+Old Delftware was made as early as the 16th century.
+It was originally a low-fired earthenware that was coated with a very thin opaque tin glaze, and then a painted blue or polychrome design was applied.
 It was in the last half of the 19th century that Delftware became commonly referred to as Delft.
 It acquired its name from the Dutch village of the same name, where it was being widely produced.

-Germany, England, and France potters also produced Delft, which can be distinguished not only by the difference in shape and design, but the fineness of the porcelain piece.
-In the early 18 century , the German potter Bottger, developed a formula for fine porcelain, at the same time England, Wedgwood began producing Creamware .
+Germany, England, and France potters also produced Delft, which can be distinguished not only by the difference in shape and design but the fineness of the porcelain piece.
+In the early 18 century, the German potter Bottger, developed a formula for fine porcelain, at the same time England, Wedgwood began producing Creamware.
 Both more durable than the Dutch Delftware.
 Unable to compete with the German, French, and English potters, one by one the Dutch companies closed their doors...Only one remained, in 1876 De Porceleyne Fles reintroduced Delftware.
-Which was made of a hard white bodied porcelain, decorated with designs such as windmills, the Dutch countryside or Dutch children.
-This manufacture is the most well known of several manufactures that operate today.
-Their wares are now produced under the well known name,"Royal Delft".Love Antiques?
-Visit The Online Encyclopedia Of Antiques - At Old And Sold.You will be pleasantly surprised at the A - Z information listed on Antiques.
+Which was made of a hard white body porcelain, decorated with designs such as windmills, the Dutch countryside or Dutch children?
+This manufacturer is the most well known of several manufacturers that operate today.
+Their wares are now produced under the well-known name,"Royal Delft".Love Antiques?
+Visit The Online Encyclopedia Of Antiques - At Old And Sold.You will be pleasantly surprised at the AZ information listed on Antiques.
 Please visit Old And Sold Antique Auction And Reference website. www.oldandsold.co

 Antique Reference Website You Might Want To Check Out

 Stop In At Old And Solds Antique Digest www.oldandsold

 History Delft Pottery